How Do I Rate This?

 Survivable electronic and mechanical systems enable reliable operations under extreme radiation, temperature, pressure, and particulate conditions.

 exploration to only one to two hours).
-At the other extreme, Titan, Europa, asteroids, comets, and Mars missions would require operations in extremely cold temperatures in the range of -180 to -120 °C (~ 90-150 K).
-For missions to comets or close to the Sun, high-velocity impacts are a real concern, with impact velocities reaching greater than 500 km/s at functional redundancy.
-Investments in technologies for developing these systems and for operations and survivability in extreme environments are emerging, and should enable the successful development of future NASA missions.
+At the other extreme, Titan, Europa, asteroids, comets, and Mars missions require operations in extremely cold temperatures in the range of -180 to -120 °C (~ 90-150 K).
+For missions to comets or close to the Sun, high-velocity impacts are a real concern, with impact velocities reaching greater than 500 km/second.
+Investments in technologies for developing these systems and for operations and survivability in extreme environments are continually emerging, and are crucial to the successful development of future NASA missions.

 Survival in High-Radiation Environments